PatPinn/Raspberry/README.md

 ### Bluemix and Raspberry Pi
 *version 1.1, October 2017*

+This documentation is guideline to configure and use this application.

+__*This sample application documentation configuration assumes you have good knowledge of Bluemix service and Raspberry Pi.__

+__This is not a training step by step__

 This is sample application to demonstrate IoT capability with the use of IBM Bluemix platfrom:
 * IoT Platform
 * Node-Red